Sexual suggestiveness: 21st century

+Drawing of a hand rejecting a chat bubble with a suggestive peach and eggplant emoji.

-The rise of the media, advertising and film industries as well as the growth of the fashion industry are all contributing factors to increase sexually suggestive content in an every-day setting.
+The rise of the media, advertising and film industries, as well as the growth of the fashion industry, are all contributing factors to increase sexually suggestive content in an everyday setting.
 There are far more displays of sexually suggestive behavior in modern-day life than there ever has been before and not just within advertising.
-The idea that sex sells is evident in many aspects of daily modern life particularly within social media and film where female sexual ornaments are a focal point.
+The idea that sex sells is evident in many aspects of daily modern life, particularly within social media and film where female sexual ornaments are a focal point.
 For example, many films include additional sex scenes and sexually suggestive female characters regardless of the film's narrative.

 The progression of the Internet and social media means that sexual content is far more available and accessible in the 21st century than ever before.
-This has a knock on effect on people's sexualization and sexual behavior.
+This has a knock-on effect on people's sexualization and sexual behavior.
 Children's sexuality develops at an earlier age if they have been exposed to more sexual content when young.
 For example, young adolescents engage in more sexual behaviors if they have been exposed to more sexual content in the media or on television.
 On average, females become pubescent earlier in their development if they have been exposed to sexual content or sexual behavior.
-Most psychologists agree that this physical display of sexuality is due to evolutionary reasons and that girls develop their sexuality (e.g. behaving sexually suggestively) at an earlier age in order to sexually compete with other women and successfully reproduce.
+Most psychologists agree that this physical display of sexuality is due to evolutionary reasons and that girls develop their sexuality (e.g., behaving sexually suggestively) at an earlier age in order to sexually compete with other women and successfully reproduce.